mulindaD/toy-problems/README.md

 No additional installation or setup is required as this is a static HTML/JavaScript project.

 ## Usage
-The main goal of this project was to execute succesfully the three challenges: Student Grade Calculator, Net Salary Calculation.
+The main goal of this project was to successfully execute the three challenges: Student Grade Calculator, Net Salary Calculation and Speed Detector.
 You can test the calculators out by opening the `index.html` file in your web browser, you'll see three forms:

 1. **Student Grade Calculator**: